ginavong/CapslockNumpad/README.md

 # CapslockNumpad

-An Autohotkey script for Windows that lets you emulate a numeric keypad (numpad) on a keyboard that doesn't have it.
+An Autohotkey script for Windows that lets you emulate a numeric keypad (numpad) on a Dvorak-layout keyboard that doesn't have it.
 Both NumLock modes are usable.